Leica SL2 vs Panasonic ZS200

 One feature that is present on the SL2, but is missing on the ZS200 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Leica SL2 and the Panasonic ZS200 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The SL2 writes its imaging data to SDHC or XQD cards, while the ZS200 uses SDXC cards.
+Concerning the storage of imaging data, both the SL2 and the ZS200 write their files to SDXC cards.
 The SL2 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the ZS200 only has one slot.
 The SL2 supports UHS-II cards (on both slots), while the ZS200 can use UHS-I cards.